-Medicare is a federal program, administered by the Centers for Medicare and Medicaid Services, available to individuals age 65 or over and certain disabled persons.
-Medicaid is a federal and state program, known as Medi-Cal in California, under which the District furnishes services to program-eligible persons.
-The District also receives disproportionate share payments from Medicare and Medi-Cal for serving a disproportionate number of low income patients.
-See "APPENDIX E - HEALTHCARE RISK FACTORS - Patient Service Revenues" in the Official Statement.
+Medicare is a federal program, administered by the Centers for Medicare and Medicaid Services ("CMS"), available to individuals age 65 or over and certain disabled persons.
+Medicaid is a federal and state program, known as Medi-Cal in California, under which the District furnishes services to program eligible persons.

-Adults who do not meet Medi-Cal eligibility criteria but who are medically indigent, as defined by California law, are eligible for medical services under the state-funded County Medically Indigent Adult program ("MIA").
-The District does not receive reimbursement for patients who are eligible for MIA medical services provided at the Hospital.
+Adults who do not meet Medi-Cal eligibility criteria but who are medically indigent are eligible for medical services under the state-funded County Medically Indigent Adult's Program ("MIA").
+For patients who are eligible for MIA medical services provided at the Hospital, the District contracts with the County of Santa Barbara.
+The MIA contract accounts for approximately 1% of gross patient revenues generated at the Hospital.

-The District has contracts with prepaid plans and preferred provider discount contractors.
+The District has contracts with approximately 30 prepaid plans and preferred provider discount contractors which comprise approximately 35% of its revenues.
 The basis for payment to the District under these agreements includes prospectively determined rates per discharge, discounts from established rates and prospectively determined daily rates.
-Less than 1% of the District's current revenues originate from capitated contracts whereby the District is at-risk for health care services needed by contract members under capitated contracts.